badetitou/SmartTest/SmartTest.package/SmTCollector.class/README.md

-This collector exist to describe all the ways the test can be collected.
+This collector exists to describe all the ways the tests can be collected.